Apart from steps that we take, here are a few general recommendations to keep your information safe on Reverb and across the web.

 As part of our commitment to keeping your account safe, there are times when we may ask you to verify your login with a one-time passcode sent to your email.

 If you are prompted to do this after logging in, simply input the code that we emailed to you along with your Reverb login credentials.
-If you are having issues with this process, please reach out to our Customer Experience team to assist.
+If you are having issues with this process, please reach out to Reverb Support for assistance.